McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

     export PATH=/opt/conda/bin/:$PATH
 ```
 Please note that for the enhanced reproducibility a certain version of numpy was requested.
 If during installation a package asks you to create an environment, don't do it.
 Usually in python environments are created to isolate different, sometimes incompatible packages from each other.
-If you do need to use two envirnments = two containers.
+If you do need to use two environments = two containers.

+As you may notice, my personal recommendation line is not used in the container above.
+This is because we create a container

+Is it possible to install ubuntu software, like samtools or bwa in container with `continuumio/miniconda3`?
+Yes!
+Because `continuumio/miniconda3` is _Ubuntu_ + conda.

-The example below is the reccomended way to create a container with python packages installed.
+The example below is the recommended way to create a container with python packages installed.
 However, if for some reason you'd like to use `ubuntu:20.04`  header instead of `continuumio/miniconda3`, here is how you can install conda:
 ```
 Bootstrap:docker
 From:ubuntu:20.04